iDear-design/vuepress-theme-idear/example/en/views/plugins/README.md

 We developed some plugins to help enrich your website.
 You could choose to use them if you wish.

 ::: tip
-The plugins we developed are under `npm`'s organization `idear-design`, so the default full name of a following plugin is `@idear-vuepress/vuepress-plugin-<name>` (such as the full name for `back-to-top` is `@idear-vuepress/backToTop`).
+The plugins we developed are under `npm`'s organization `idear-design`, so the default full name of a following plugin is `@idear-vuepress/vuepress-plugin-<name>` (such as the full name for `backToTop` is `@idear-vuepress/backToTop`).
 We will just list the short names below.
 :::

 <table>